Cotyledon tomentosa Harv.

 Cotyledon tomentosa subsp. tomentosa

 Cotyledon tomentosa is a perennial, succulent shrub, up to 20 inches (50 cm) tall, with densely branched stems.
-The leaves are flat, succulent and hairy, up to 1.5 inches (3.5 cm) long with 3 to 10, often reddish teeth, arranged in a neat row.
+The leaves are flat, succulent, hairy, up to 1.5 inches (3.5 cm) long and with 3 to 10, often reddish teeth arranged in a neat row.
 There are bright green forms with yellowish hairs and grey ones with whitish hairs.
-The bell-shaped flowers are light yellow, orange to orange-red or pinkish in color.
+The bell-shaped flowers are light yellow, orange to orange-red or pinkish and appear in spring..

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).